ilbagatto/scaliger/README.md

 # Scaliger

 Library of date/time manipulation routines for practical astronomy.
+It is named in honor of the prominent classical scholar *Joseph Scaliger (1540-1609)*, who proposed the *Julian Period*[^1].

 - [Scaliger](#scaliger)
   - [Quick Start](#quick-start)